sdsc-ordes/zarr-linked-data/README.md

 ### Set up an S3 storage

-We will need a storage for our fake data, for metaflow flow packaging, and for Argo artifacts (more below).
+We will need a storage for our fake data, for metaflow flow code packages, and for Argo artifacts (more below).
 You can use `argo-minio.yaml` [in the manifests folder](manifests/argo-minio.yaml) or set-up your own [via the MinIO documentation (for prototyping)](https://min.io/docs/minio/kubernetes/upstream/index.html)

 Create a secret for allowing other services to access MinIO and its bucket storage:
 ```